day-voyage/day-voyage/_README.md

 ## Unstacking the stack

 React
-- modular components to compose views
+- modular and reusable components making it easy to compose different views
-- SPA approach with client side routing (challenge) Redux - talk flux architecture, helped manage complexity over large application
+- Single Page Application with client side routing (challenge) -
+Redux - talk flux architecture, helped manage complexity over large application
+- state management allowing a single source of truth for props shared throughout app
-- reducers, store and actions
+- reducers, store and actions - helps separate concerns
 - what each does and how specifically it helped

+Node
+- event loop

+Express
+- server side routing

+Webpack

+## API's
+The data powering our application.

+Our main DB link to it
+DP endpoints

+Yelp api google maps api

+## Challenges
+- routing

 ## Development